-God is the We are His We use our
+God is the Master We are His servants We use our resources to witness for Him.
+God is a Companion We are His friends.
+We make relationship with Him and others our priority instead of finances.

-Master servants resources to

-witness for Him.

-God is a We are His We make

-Companion friends. relationship with

-- Him and others our

-priority instead of

-finances.

 His Righteousness

 As human beings, we have the dilemma of trying to put God first while we are naturally separated from Him.
 "But your iniquities have separated you from your God; your sins have hidden his face from you, so that he will not hear" (Isa.
 59:2).